Article

 John Sturm joined Vicor in 1997.
 He has over 33 years of experience in electrical design engineering, engineering management, business development, sales, and sales management.
 In his current role he is focused on leading the company’s business in the aerospace and defense market while developing key partnerships with prime contractors in the industry.
 Prior to Vicor he was with TDK Corp. of America and Grayhill Inc. John holds a B.S. in electrical engineering from the Illinois Institute of Technology and an MBA. in marketing and finance from the Lake Forest (Illinois) Graduate School of Management.

-John Sturm, Global Vice President for the Aerospace & Defense
+John Sturm, Global Vice President for Aerospace & Defense